-The City of West Palm Beach's downtown waterfront brings the access to the Intracoastal Waterway for all to enjoy.
+The City of West Palm Beach's downtown waterfront provides access to the Intracoastal Waterway for all to enjoy.

 The docks are open on a first come first serve basis seven days a week from 5:00 a.m. to midnight.
 Use of the docks is free for non-commercial boats.
 Rafting up is not permitted.
 The Clematis Street Dock has a maximum capacity of 24 vessels.
 This one of a kind landscaped dock is the main pedestrian dock, offering the perfect spot for families taking a walk, business people looking for a tranquil spot to enjoy lunch or visitors soaking in the downtown scenery.
 It features unique underwater ecosystems, planters with native plants, shaded seating areas for the public and day docking for boaters.